TotallyMonica/RasPiClasses/README.md

 # To work on:
 You can either download the project within the web browser or use the following command:
 `git clone https://github.com/TotallyMonica/RasPiClasses`

+# Discord server
+The Discord server can be accessed through the discovery tab on Discord or the invite on your Raspberry Pi.